SanithuM/YouTube-Video-Downloader/README.md

 # YouTube-Video-Downloader
 python script for download any YouTube video with highest quality

-just paste the youtube video link and joose the quality you want and hit enter
+just paste the youtube video link and choose the quality you want and hit enter

 enjoy!